edigar/basicCRUD/README.md

 A CRUD of lists in MVC with autoload and a simple persistence framework.

 Here you'll find three pages where you can get a list and a sublist.
-Additionally, you can add itens, edit itens and and delete any of the items in those lists.
+Additionally, you can add itens, edit itens and delete any of the items in those lists.

 ## Minimum Requirements